opnfv/functest/docs/testing/user/userguide/test_overview.rst

 The current list of test suites can be distributed over 5 main domains:
   * VIM (Virtualised Infrastructure Manager)
   * Controllers (i.e. SDN Controllers)
-  * Features
   * VNF (Virtual Network Functions)
   * Kubernetes

-Functest test suites are also distributed in the OPNFV testing categories: healthcheck, smoke, features, components, performance, VNF, Stress tests.
+Functest test suites are also distributed in the OPNFV testing categories: healthcheck, smoke, benchmarking, VNF, Stress tests.

 All the Healthcheck and smoke tests of a given scenario must be succesful to validate the scenario for the release.